juansanar/dendron/sql.data-cleaning.md

 - `SUBSTR()`: Takes an `attribute` and the position of the starting character, and number of characters.
 - Example: `SUBSTR(country, 1, 2) = 'US'`.
     - This takes the first letter two letters (starts at the first letters, for a total of two letters) of the strings in `country` and evaluates them to 'US'.
+- `CONTAINS_SUBSTR()`: Performs a normalized, case-insensitive search to see if a value exists as a substring in an expression.
+Returns `TRUE` if the value exists, otherwise returns `FALSE`.
 - `TRIM()`: Remove leading, trailing, and repeated spaces in data.
 - `DISTINCT`: Including `DISTINCT` in the `SELECT` statement removes duplicates.
 - `CAST()`: Converts anything from one data type to another.